waynodiablo/Oystercard/rails/yelp_project_specification.md

 * Validations
 * AJAX in Rails

-***As you know, as with all Makers Academy materials, there may be subtle errors in the following code snippets.
-Please try to approach those as challenges on which to polish your debugging skills - pull requests always welcome.***

 **Contents**
 - [V1 Walkthrough → MVP](yelp_v1/1_getting_started.md)
 - [V2 Walkthrough → User Login](yelp_v2/1_installing_devise.md)
 - [V3 Walkthrough → Setting limits on users](yelp_v3/1_user_must_log_in.md)
 - [Further challenges walkthrough → extra features](yelp_further_challenges/1_average_ratings.md)

-Model View Controller (MVC) is an architectural pattern for dividing up responsibilities for serving a view, by having the presentation logic in a view, the business logic in a model and the two managed by a controller.
-Very often the presentation of the final view will involve the controller coordinating the merging of model data with a view template for display to a user.
+Model View Controller (MVC) is an architectural pattern for dividing up concerns in an application.
+The concerns in Rails are separated thus:

+- A '**M**odel layer' for the business logic of an application, wrapped in classes and communicating with the database via Rails' ORM, ActiveRecord
+- A '**V**iew layer' for presenting information, and _small_ presentational logic
+- A '**C**ontroller layer' for linking the model layer to the view layer.
+Routes are managed by the Rails Router.

 Please see this [diagram](http://images.thoughtbot.com/ember-rails-terminology-differences/rails.png).
 As we go through building Yelp you'll see how Rails works in terms of Models, Views and Controllers.

 ## Version 1 - MVP

 For the initial version we want to duplicate the core functionality of Yelp - users should be presented with a list of restaurants which they can leave reviews for.

 Remember to drive the addition of all features using feature tests, and unit tests when needed.

+> You probably don't need any extra gems for V1.

 ### V1 Specification